Home > Research > Kia vs. Hyundai

 Are Kia and Hyundai the same company?

 Kia and Hyundai are both members of the Hyundai Motor Group, a larger manufacturing conglomerate that handles some tasks for each company.
-In 1988, Hyundai owned the majority stake in the Kia company and operated as its owner.
-Nowadays, Kia operates independently of Hyundai, but both brands may share platforms or components with one another, as well as safety and convenience improvements.
+Both brands may share platforms and components with one another, as well as safety and convenience technologies.
+However, while owned by Hyundai Motor Group, both brands operate independently, allowing them to craft unique vehicles backed by the same dependable entity.

 Are Kia models more fuel-efficient than Hyundai vehicles?

-Generally, when comparing Kia models' fuel efficiency to their Hyundai counterparts, the former has a slight advantage.
-For example, the 2021 Kia Sorento SUV has an EPA-estimated 24/29/26 MPG (City/Highway/Combined),9 while the more compact Hyundai Santa Fe only offers 25/28/26 MPG (City/Highway/Combined)10 with its standard setup.
-Overall, Kia has minor advantages, but Hyundai remains close.
+Generally, when comparing Kia models' fuel efficiency to their Hyundai counterparts, you'll find similar EPA estimates.
+For example, the 2021 Kia Sorento SUV earns up to an EPA-estimated 24/29/26 MPG (City/Highway/Combined),9 while the Hyundai Santa Fe offers a maximum EPA-estimated 25/28/26 MPG (City/Highway/Combined).10 Overall, you can expect efficient drives from either automaker.

 Which brand has higher safety ratings: Kia or Hyundai?